-Every first-year Honors College student takes the Honors College Forum, a truly interdisciplinary mission course focused on tackling global issues.
-The Forum is the academic and curricular expression of our mission and our motto: Curiosity.
+Every first-year Honors College student takes the Honors College Forum, a truly interdisciplinary mission course focused on tackling global issues through social innovation.
+The Forum is the one course that all incoming students take in common because it is the academic and curricular expression of our mission and our motto: Curiosity.
 Knowledge.
 Purpose.
-Its goals are to provide a foundation for our students in working in teams with diverse team members, critical research and writing, formal public speaking, and interdisciplinary knowledge.
-Through the Forum, students develop traits and non-cognitive skills, such as critical thinking, problem solving, social interaction, persistence, creativity, introspection, and more, which are essential skills for contributing to society and succeeding in life in the 21st century.
+While social innovation is the vehicle for the course, its goals are to provide a foundation for our students in working in teams with diverse team members, critical research and writing, formal public speaking, and interdisciplinary knowledge.
+These are essential skills for any student; it is learning for the 21st century.
 Students develop these skills through small workshop sections organized around project-based teams, each working over the course of the semester to develop and present a detailed plan of a change-making product, service, or initiative.
 You are required to take the Honors College Forum in your first year.